fmo/microservices/README.md

 # Cons/Challenges of Microservices

 * Interservice communication stability is imperative to providing data consistency among services. (gRPC helps to improve the speed)
-* Data consistency (Sagas are one solution for this https://github.com/fmo/saga-pattern)
+* Data consistency (Sagas are one solution for this https://github.com/fmo/saga-pattern and the other is 2PC(two-phase commit) - coordinates all the processes that form
+* distributed atomic trnasactions and determines whether they should be committed or aborted)